 Already famous from his days as an Old West lawman, gambler, and gunfighter in Tombstone, Arizona, Wyatt Earp’s reputation—along with that of his brother Virgil—followed him to central Nevada, complicating chances at a quieter life.
-Although they were a little too late to the plate to hit paydirt during the region’s mining boom, during the few years they spent here, in the early 1900s, the Earp brothers managed to scrape out an honest living, as well as leave a few lasting tales along the way.
+Although they were a little too late to the party to hit paydirt during the region’s mining boom, in the early 1900s, the Earp brothers managed to scrape out an honest living and leave a few lasting tales along the way.

 Not all historians sanction it, but local lore places Wyatt behind the bar of the Mizpah Hotel’s saloon for a time.
 Today, you can still bask in its 1900s decadence and enjoy a great cocktail, or learn about all the things that really did happen in the “Queen of the Silver Camps” among the fascinating indoor and outdoor exhibits of the Central Nevada Museum.

 One saloon where an Earp was verifiably on the payroll was the National Club, where Virgil was named a “Special Officer”—basically, a glorified bouncer.
 Even at age 62 and with only one functional arm, the 6-foot-2-inch man made a good peacekeeper, probably with a little help from—as the local paper put it—his imposing pedigree as “one of the famous family of gunologists.”
 The National is history now, but you can still raise a glass to the Earps among the movie-quality ambiance of the town’s Mozart Tavern and the Santa Fe Saloon—two original elixir emporiums the brothers surely patronized.